Centralizer Rigidity near Elements of the Weyl Chamber Flow: Preliminaries

-As a direct application of Theorem \ref{c1hol}, we see that for partially hyperbolic diffeomorphisms satisfying the conditions of Theorem \ref{c1hol}, the $su$-holonomies on center leaves are also smooth and depends smoothly on $f$ and $\gamma$.
+As a direct application of Theorem~\ref{c1hol}, we see that for partially hyperbolic diffeomorphisms satisfying the hypotheses of that theorem, the $su$-holonomies on center leaves are also smooth and depend smoothly on $f$ and $\gamma$.